Lichtblick-Suite/lichtblick/packages/studio-base/src/panels/StateTransitions/index.help.md

 # State Transitions

-Track when the discrete values of incoming topics change.
+Track when the discrete values of topic paths, specified using [message path syntax](#help:message-path-syntax), change.

-Specify the data you want to track using [message path syntax](#help:message-path-syntax).

 ## Shortcuts